The Bajau Laut are known as ‘Sea Gypsies’ due to their nomadic, seafaring way of life

 Apart from being excellent at fishing and diving, they are also skilled at constructing pile houses and boats called lepa.

-Beautifully decorated, technicolour lepa boats feature in the popular Regatta Lepa festival which takes place annually.
+Beautifully decorated, technicolour lepa boats feature in the popular Regatta Lepa festival.

-Before Mabul Island and the area surrounding Darvel Bay, including the now world-famous Sipadan Island, was developed into a hub for eco-tourism during the 1980s, the islands were mostly left untouched.
+Before Mabul Island and the area surrounding Darvel Bay, including the now world-famous Pulau Sipadan, was developed into a hub for eco-tourism during the 1980s, the islands were mostly left untouched.

 However, the plight of the sea gypsies has remained largely unchanged.
 They have always been, and still are, ‘stateless’ people.
-According to the UN Refugee Agency (UNHCR), there are more than 10 million ‘stateless’ people in the world.
+According to the United Nations, there are more than 10 million stateless people in the world.

-Most have not been afforded citizenship status by either Malaysia, Philippines or Indonesia, as they are deemed to reside in the waters of the Sulu and Celebes Sea and not strictly on land owned by any of the countries.
+Most are not afforded citizenship status by either Malaysia, Philippines or Indonesia, as they have been deemed to reside in the waters of the Sulu and Celebes Sea, and not strictly on land owned by any of the countries.

 Find out more about the islands of Tun Sakaran Marine Park, where most of the Sea Gypsies in the area are based.